jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Definition of items in formula
 (5) In the formula in subsection (4),—
   (a) untaxed reserves is the amount given by the formula in subsection (6):
-  (b) reserves imputation credit is the total amount given by the formula in subsection (7B), up to the maximum permitted ratio for the untaxed reserves under section OA 18 (Calculation of maximum permitted ratios) and is treated as an attached imputation credit included in the dividend calculated under this section.
+  (b) reserves imputation credit is the total amount given by the formula in subsection (7B), up to the maximum permitted ratio for the untaxed reserves under section OA 18 (Calculation of maximum permitted ratios) and is treated as an attached imputation credit included in the dividend calculated under this section:
   (c) effective interest is the person’s effective look-through interest for an LTC on the relevant day under subsection (1)﻿(a) or (b).
 Formula
 (6) For the purposes of subsection (5)﻿(a), the amount of untaxed reserves is calculated using the formula—dividends – assessable income – exit exemption.